-> Please become familiar with the instructions and guidelines in this brochure and carry it with you while you perform your duties.
-If, in the course of your service, a question should arise which you are unable to answer, please contact the Elections Division for assistance.
+Please become familiar with this guide and carry it with you while you perform your duties.
+If, in the course of your service, a question should arise which you are unable to answer, please contact your county voter registrar or the Elections Division for assistance.

-Again, thank you for your service to the state of Texas.
+Thank you for your service to the State of Texas.

 Office of the Secretary of State